mohole/frontend-starter-kit/README.md

 # frontend-starter-kit
-> Simple starter kit boilerplate based on Webpack, SASS and Bootstrap 5 (alpha)
+> Simple starter kit boilerplate based on Webpack, SASS and Bootstrap 5 (beta)

 ## How to use
 Just clone the project in a new folder: